lnbits/nostr-clients-resources/README.md

 Github actions run daily to update

-Please feel free to pull the jsons and use in your own sites
+Please feel free to pull the jsons and use in your own sites, share the resources